xbexbex/weather-station/README.md

 ### Notes
 * If the app doesn't work, it's probably due to the TimeZone API and Firebase running out of juice.
 Please wait a day or contact me.
 * The date/time management and data pulling/updating should definitely be handled server side, and only then passed to the client.
 Same with sending data from client to the database.
 Sadly, I don't have time to implement a proper backend REST Api server right now.
+* The app has not been tested on high resolution displays, only on 1080p.
+Probably looks quite small on higher resolutions.